AndreasbCS/goal-hiding-dialogues/README.md

 ### Output

-- **QBAFs in Each Dialogue State**: After processing the dialogue history, each QBAF state is output in sequence, showing how beliefs and topic strengths change across dialogue states.
+- **QBAFs in Each Dialogue State**: After processing the dialogue history, each QBAF state is output in sequence, showing how topic strengths change across dialogue states.
 - **Next Suggested Topic**: Based on the goal topic and current dialogue state, the framework suggests the next topic to open.
-- **Dialogue Log**: Logs the dialogue history and QBAF changes.

 ### Example Initialization